 For further information on the activities of this panel, as well

-as the particular criteria we look for, please refer to the terms of reference and role description.
+as the particular criteria we look for, please refer to the terms of reference

-For any questions regarding the Grants Advisory Panel, please
+To enquire about joining the Grants Advisory Panel, please

 contact us by emailing firstname.lastname@example.org